Abdulla Mohtadi: Mohtadi in 1970s

-Despite all the efforts to remain in secrecy, in the 1970s, Mohtadi was arrested three times; with his last arrest, Abdullah sentenced to spent more than three years in imprisonment for his activism against the shah regime.
+Despite all the efforts to remain in secrecy, in the 1970s, Mohtadi was arrested three times; with his last arrest, Abdullah sentenced to spend more than three years in imprisonment for his activism against the shah regime.
 Lastly, after the failure of SAVAK to provide any evidence regarding Mohtadi's political actions being, he released from prison and now, his party should cope with its most important era of the pre-Islamic Revolution Iran.

 After his finale release from the prison, Mohtadi and his friends was gathering around every week to discuss the progress of their agenda.
 They contacted so many people and characters but they never directly asked anyone to engage in active fields.
 As for the newcomers, they were making sure of their commitment just before their engagement to the party.

 After a while, they decided that their activity among the students should split into two separate groups, one active in Tabriz and the other one active in Tehran.
 A group with Abdullah Mohtadi, including Foad Mustafa Sultani, Mohammad Husein Karimi and Mosleh Sheikkhol-islami expanded their activities in Tehran.
 Through this process, Abdullah and his friends were able to attract many people for their own gain without absorbing the SAVAK's attention.

 Soon after, with the arrival of member's like Jafar Shafiee, Khane Moini, Ibrahim Alizadeh, Faroq Babamiri, Omar Ilkhanizadeh, Abobakr Modaresi etc. the period of Mohtadi and his friends' activity enters a new phase.
 Now they were able to expand the field of their sets of duty in other cities of Kurdistan and attract more people to themselves and their collective idea.
 Soon most of the elites across cities of Kurdistan were coming alongside the slogans of the new agenda.
 Most of the people they brought with them were students, teachers, engineers, physicians and nurses in Kurdistan.
 Now there were active people in almost all cities of Kurdistan.
-Nevertheless the challenge for Abdullah and his friends was how to position themselves among all classes of Kurdish society, especially the labor and peasants.
+Nevertheless, the challenge for Abdullah and his friends was how to position themselves among all classes of Kurdish society, especially the labor and peasants.
 In order to accomplish this goal, they had to understand the reality of life of this very class of Kurdish society; so they set the simple idea of "we must be like them; to work like them, to dress and to behave just like them in daily life."
 With this simple idea in place their comprehension of the labor class came to a more comprehensive recognition, and furthermore, they could gain their trust for the upcoming endeavor against the Shah's regime.